-The project “Seriestorm” is financed by Arvsfonden, and we aim to create meeting places for children from various backgrounds, outside school.
-The project period is october 2016 - october 2019.
-We arrange comic-making workshops, for children of 9 to 12 years of age.
-The workshops consists of exercises in storytelling and making images in various techniques, making our own fanzines, and reading comics aloud.
-We run workshops in Umeå, Stockholm and Malmö, and also run a summer camp in Nordingrå.
+The project “Seriestorm” was financed by Arvsfonden, and we aimed to create meeting places for children from various backgrounds, outside school.
+The project period was October 2016–September 2019.
+We arranged comic making workshops, for children between 9–12.
+The workshops consisted of exercises in storytelling and making images in various techniques, making our own fanzines, and reading comics aloud.
+We had workshops in Malmö, Umeå, Hudding, Nordingrå and Kramfors.

-We who work in the project are cartoonists and artists with previous experience of pedagogical work involving children and comics.
+We who worked in the project are cartoonists and artists with previous experience of pedagogical work involving children and comics.

-Hanna Una Holmquist is an artist who´s mainly does animation, film and drawing.
+Una is an artist who mainly does animation, film and drawing.
 She is a master graduate of Umeå Konsthögskola (2016).
 She has worked as an art educator, art teacher and in a stage camp.
 She enjoys cooking, watching series and make music - preferably with friends.

-Astrid Tolke is a cartoonist who loves summer camps.
+Astrid is a cartoonist who loves summer camps.
 She grew up in Västra Harg, Mjölby, but is currently living in Stockholm.
-Apart from working in Seriestorm, she also does illustration for children's books.
+She works as an Illustrator for children's books.
 Astrid studied art at Nyckelviksskolan, and also attended “Serieskolan”, a two-year cartoon-making training at Kvarnby Folkhögskola.
 She has worked with children for many years, including work in preschools and as in summer camps.

-Ylva Oknelid is a cartoonist who grew up in Falkenberg, but now lives and works in Malmö.
+Ylva is a cartoonist who grew up in Falkenberg, but now lives and works in Malmö.
 She had been teaching cartoon-making at Malmö Kulturskola and has held workshops at various schools and festivals.
-Apart from Seriestorm she is working on her book “Violaresorna”.
 She enjoys cultivating and has one of Swedens biggest collection of library cards.
 Find more info on her ongoing work at: kassettbandsbarnen.blogspot.se,

 or instagram @ylvaoknelid.

-Malin Skogberg grew up on an island outside Göteborg, but lives and works in Stockholm now.
-She has studied Graphic Design at Forsbergs skola, several courses in storytelling at HDK (Högskolan för konsthantverk och design) in Göteborg, and at Serieskolan in Malmö.
-She freelances as an Illustrator and Comic artist when she's not working with Seriestorm.
-Before she used to work at preschools.
+Malin grew up on an island outside Göteborg, but lives and works in Stockholm now.
+She has studied Graphic Design at Forsbergs skola, several courses in storytelling at HDK (Högskolan för konsthantverk och design) in Göteborg, and Kvarnby folkhögskola's comic course in Malmö.
+She freelances as an Illustrator, Comic artist and Graphic Designer.